-1.01 WORK INCLUDED

-- A. The work of this Section shall include, but is not limited to, the following: - 1.
-Constant speed or variable speed squirrel cage, polyphase electric induction motors for plumbing equipment. - 2.
-Direct-current electronically commutated type motors.
+- 1.01 WORK INCLUDED - A. The work of this Section shall include, but is not limited to, the following: - 1.
+Constant speed, variable speed and two-speed squirrel cage, polyphase electric induction alternating current (AC) motors for mechanical equipment. - 2.
+Direct-current (DC) electronically commutated type motors (ECM).